madelinezday/buttondown/guides/monetizing-your-newsletter.md

 ### Set up a pay-as-you-wish model

 The beauty of the pay-as-you-wish model is that it encourages subscribers to support your writing without limiting their access to your content.
-You can set up a pay-as-you wish model through Stripe by creating a new payment method or editing an existing payment method.
+You can set up a pay-as-you wish model through Stripe by creating a new payment link or editing an existing payment link.
 However, note that this model does not support recurring payments.
 In other words, customers will only have to pay once to gain access to your paid newsletter, as opposed to once every billing period.

 If you’re interested in switching to this model, you can start by changing your payment link “Type” from “Products or Subscriptions” to “Customers Choose What They Pay.”
 From here, you can enter your newsletter’s title and description.
 You can also add a suggested one-time payment amount, or alternatively, a payment limit.